 Definitions and Hierarchy of Documents

-Subdivision Plat - describes the location and nature of common property and individual lots.
+Subdivision Plat - describes the location and nature of the common property and individual lots.

 Property Deeds - comprises the individual lot deeds and the deeds to common property which give a legal description of the property.